QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 Using kernel installed in the VM (R4.0)
 --------------------------------

-Both debian-9 and fedora-26 templates already have grub and related tools preinstalled so if you want to use one of the distribution kernels, all you need to do is clone one to a new template, then:
+Both debian-9 and fedora-26 templates already have grub and related tools preinstalled so if you want to use one of the distribution kernels, all you need to do is clone either template to a new one, then:

 ~~~
-qvm-prefs <templatename> virt_mode hvm
+qvm-prefs <clonetemplatename> virt_mode hvm
-qvm-prefs <templatename> kernel ''
+qvm-prefs <clonetemplatename> kernel ''
 ~~~

 If you'd like to use a different kernel than default, continue reading.